 In classical (rather than modern) terms, each is in its domicile; Mars rules Scorpio and Saturn rules Aquarius.
 Those are both fixed signs.
 So there is a mixture of tremendous force and resistance operating simultaneously.

 That is then set off by the Moon and Mars sweeping through the picture.
-The orbs are extremely tight: they are all at 7 degrees of their sign, and all within about zero to 11 arc minutes (the tightest aspect in astrology is an 11 arc minute conjunction).
+The orbs are extremely tight: they are all at 7 degrees of their sign, and all within about zero to 17 arc minutes (the tightest aspect recognized in astrology is a 17 arc minute, or less, conjunction).